AgKing3242/Asteroid-Classification/README.md

 # Asteroid-Classification
-Neural Network based classification of an Asteroid as Hazardous or Non-Hazardous using the dataset obtained from Kaggle.
+Neural Network based classification of an Asteroid as Hazardous or Non-Hazardous using the NASA's NEO (Near Earth Object) data obtained from Kaggle.

 ## Data Collection
 The dataset was obtained from Kaggle - https://www.kaggle.com/datasets/lovishbansal123/nasa-asteroids-classification